bgd-labs/aave-stk-v1-5/diffs/StakedTokenBptRev2_code_diff.md

 +   * to destination.
 Decreasing the amount of underlying will automatically adjust the exchange rate.
 +   * A call to `slash` will start a slashing event which has to be settled via `settleSlashing`.
 +   * As long as the slashing event is ongoing, stake and slash are deactivated.
++   * - MUST NOT be called when a spevious slashing is still ongoing
 +   * @param destination the address where seized funds will be transferred
 +   * @param amount the amount to be slashed
-+   * If the amount bigger than maximum allowed, the maximum will be slashed instead.
++   * - if the amount bigger than maximum allowed, the maximum will be slashed instead.
 +   * @return amount the amount slashed
 +   **/
 +  function slash(address destination, uint256 amount)